simonmichael/hledger_site/src/index.md

 **f** find,
 **p** print,
 **r** repo,
-**e** edit \
+**e** edit. \
 You can also press the **left** or **right** arrow keys to step through pages.

 <li>

-For quicker browsing, you could configure these bookmark keywords in your browser.
+For quicker browsing, configure these bookmark keywords in your browser.

 <details><summary> Show: </summary>